≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-On average, the interest coverage ratio with respect to profit from operations totaled 2.74X between fiscal 2017 and 2022, a reasonably comfortable level for any company.
+As seen, AB InBev’s profit from operations has been sufficiently large enough to cover all debt expenses by at least 1.0X.
+On average, the interest coverage ratio with respect to profit from operations totaled 2.9X between fiscal year 2021 and 2023, a reasonably comfortable level for any company.

-AB InBev’s Normalized EBITDA To Debt Expenses Ratio
+Normalized EBITDA To Debt Expenses Ratio

 AB InBev interest coverage ratio